brahmihub/League_of_Legends-Champs_Generator/README.md

 # League_of_Legends-Champs_Generator <br />
 *pip install requests,pyqt5*<br />
 *Note: give it a few seconds to load the images on start especially when its first run*<br />
+*in lists file there is the champs,roles in case you want to add/edit*<br />
 ## Enjoy!<br />